 - Supporting financial documentation (such as bank statements, scholarship or sponsor letters, etc.)

 - Proof of English proficiency (such as official TOEFL/IELTS/PTE Academic scores)

 This information is subject to change.
 While we make every effort to update these program pages, we recommend that you contact the department with questions about program-specific requirements.

 Total Enrollment: 51

 *This GPA represents the AVERAGE for the recently admitted class; scoring lower does not result in automatic rejection and scoring higher does not guarantee acceptance.

-For more information, visit the Educational Theory and Practice program page.
+For more information, visit the Educational Theory and Practice department page.